6eDesign/svelte-calendar/README.md

 `style`              | `string`               | ""

 ### `start` and `end`
 These properties set the minimum and maximum dates that will be rendered by this calendar.
-It is **highly** recommended that you do not leave these as their defaults and supply values which suit your application's needs.
+It is recommended that you do not leave these as their defaults and supply values which suit your application's needs.

 ### `selected` and `formattedSelected`
 Bind to these properties to observe the selected date as either a date or a string.
 Use `selected` to set the day which is selected by default.